 Community Influence Throughout the Siting Process

 The County will be seeking input from community members throughout the siting process, and will share information in many ways to ensure it is accessible and easily understood.
 Opportunities to give feedback are aligned with the technical process so the project team can consider and incorporate public feedback to the greatest extent possible.
-Here's an overview of when feedback will be most useful.
+You’re always welcome to share your thoughts, and here's an overview of when feedback will be most useful to the team.

 - Preferred Site Selection: Using input from the community and further technical evaluation, the County will identify a preferred location for the new transfer station.
 They will share this preferred site recommendation with the community before it goes to the County Commissioners for final site selection.
 This step aligns with technical step 6 (see Siting Process).

 - County Commissioner Select Site: After reviewing the technical team's work and community input, the commissioners will hold a public hearing before selecting the transfer station site.
 This step aligns with step 6 (see Siting Process) and concludes the siting process.

 Additional Opportunities to Be Involved

 The County has a standing Solid Waste Advisory Committee made up of interested businesses, residents, and other agencies.
 This committee, called the SWAC, carefully reviews County solid waste plans and projects and provides advice on solid waste issues.
 SWAC meetings are open to the public.

 The SWAC met on May 23rd, at 3:00 p.m., to discuss the first step in the siting process.
 The community was invited to attend and hear the SWAC's discussions.